-- Presentation of case studies which enhance or contribute to current knowledge and practice - For example, this might be part of an internal training event or a peer support group or UMHAN Regional Meeting. - Contributing as an "expert through experience" through use of narrative or reflection of personal experiences of mental distress - This might be, for example, providing your input as a professional or service user to the Care Quality Commission - Receipt of personal coaching or/and of counselling support - We would not expect the detail of the sessions, but more your reflection on how this has developed or informed your own practice - Formal peer review and feedback - Engagement in broader work of employer e.g. acting as committee representative - Secondment or work shadowing - Job rotation - Delivery of lectures, conferences or seminars - Delivery and development of training which further develops your knowledge and/or skill base - If you are interested in developing training for UMHAN please email. - Collaborating with service users in the development and/or delivery of training, conferences, seminars etc. - Acting as mentor for a Mental Health Advisor or Specialist Mentor - This requires extensive knowledge and experience (we would suggest at least 5 years working in the same role as the mentee) - Engaging in research - New collaborations with internal and/or external services - Promotion of student mental health (i.e. taking part in University Mental Health Day) - Attending formal classroom-based courses - Engaging in further education or/and E-based learning

-- Attending in-house training to further professional skills e.g. management - Attending conferences, seminars and training events - Attending journal clubs or specialist interest groups - Publication of written articles or segments for professional blogs, journals, newspapers etc - Reading journals and articles and writing a short reflection about them - Reviewing books or articles - Engagement in relevant voluntary work (i.e. volunteering for mental health charities)
+- Attending a UMHAN Lunch & Learn - Writing a blog for the UMHAN website - Active involvement in a professional association e.g. representing UMHAN on committees and conferences - this requires a good knowledge of both UMHAN and current sector developments - Presentation of case studies which enhance or contribute to current knowledge and practice - Contributing as an 'expert through experience' through use of narrative or reflection of personal experiences of mental distress - Receipt of personal coaching and/or counselling support we would not expect the detail of the sessions, but more your reflection on how this has developed or informed your own practice - Formal peer review and feedback - Engagement in broader work of employer e.g. acting as a committee rep - Secondment or work shadowing - Job rotation - Delivery of lectures, conferences or seminars - Attending a UMHAN member meeting - Delivery and development of training which further develops your knowledge and/or skill base - Collaborating with service users in the development and/or delivery of training, conferences, seminars etc. - Acting as a mentor for a Mental Health Adviser or Specialist Mentor this requires extensive knowledge and experience (we would suggest at least five years working in the same role as the mentee) - Engaging in research - New collaborations with internal and/or external services - Promotion of student mental health (i.e. taking part in University Mental Health Day) - Attending formal classroom-based courses - Engaging in further education or/and online learning - Attending in-house training to further professional skills - Attending conferences, seminars and training events - Attending journal clubs, reading groups or specialist interest groups - Publication of written articles or segments for professional blogs and journals - Reading journals and articles and writing a short reflection about them - Reviewing books or articles - Engagement in relevant voluntary work (i.e. volunteering for a mental health charity).